simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `-p --period=PERIODEXP`
 : set start date, end date, and/or reporting interval all at once (overrides the flags above)

-`--date2 --aux-date`
+`--date2`
-: use postings/txns' secondary dates instead
+: show, and match with -b/-e/-p/date:, secondary dates instead

 `-C --cleared`
 : include only cleared postings/txns